|

 halls, tree-lined Midway and Kiddieland.
 The park had three roller coasters,

-The Dips and the Racing Whippet for those over the line, and the Little Dipper
+The Dips and the Racing Whippet for those over the line, and the Little Dips

 Other rides scattered throughout